By Keith Johnson

 According to a November 1, 2001 article in The London Times: “The Comex metals trading division of the New York Mercantile Exchange kept 3,800 gold bars—weighing 12 tons and worth more than $100 million—in vaults in the building’s [apparently Building 5—Ed.] basement.
 Comex also held almost 800,000 ounces of gold there on behalf of others with a value of about $220 million.
 It also held more than 102 million ounces of silver, worth [an estimated] $430 million.”

 The Times piece also reported that some of the recovered gold may have been found outside this vault.

 “The gold, which was discovered . . . was being transported through the basement of the building on the morning of September 11,” reads the article.
 “Recovery workers reached a service tunnel and discovered a 10-wheel [truck] and a number of cars [that] had been crushed by falling steel.”

-Another article appearing in The New York Daily News around that same time corroborates this story:
+Another article appearing in the Daily News around that same time corroborates this story:

 “The sources said the gold was found in a delivery tunnel under 5 World Trade Center.”